Code-Institute-Submissions/thrill-seekers/README.md

 - Google Fonts - All fonts used are from google fonts.
 - Google Dev Tools, and Lighthouse - For troubleshooting testing and fixing bugs.
 - Deepl - For translating text.
-- Birme - To change the image to webp format and reducing the size of the images.
+- Birme - To change the image to webp format and reduce the size of the images.
-- Tabletomarkdown.com - Used to Create table for markdown out of excel cheats.
+- Tabletomarkdown.com - Used to create table for markdown out of excel cheats.
-- ChatGPT - To generate the articles, review and texts and about page.
+- ChatGPT - To generate text content for the website.
 - Microsoft Excel - To pre create tables for the readme.
-- Pep8 CI Python Linter - To Linter the python
+- Pep8 CI Python Linter - To Linter the Python
 - W3C HTML Validator - To validate the HTML code.
 - W3C CSS Validator - To validate the CSS code.
-- JS Hint - To detects errors and potential problems in JavaScript code.
+- JS Hint - To detect errors and potential problems in JavaScript code.
 - Cloudinary - Media management platform to save and provide images.
 - Font Awesome - To provide icons for the project.

 ## Bugs
 ### Known bugs
 - The Subject field dropdown menu has a visual error.
 The number of selectable menu items is not displayed.
 I have noticed that this error only occurs in the Chrome browser.
-In firefox the font is unfortunately not centered in the section, but it is readable.
-Unfortunately I have not found a solution for this problem, because it is not reasonable for me.
+In Firefox, the font is unfortunately not centered in the section, but it is readable.
+Unfortunately, I have not found a solution for this problem, because it is not reasonable for me.

 ### Fixed bugs
 - The first time I tried to integrate a 5 star rating, I worked with favicon stars.
-With this solution I did not manage to make the star not hover in the view where editing should not be possible.
-After further searching I found the star-ratings-react package with which this problem no longer occurred.
+With this solution, I did not manage to make the star not hover in the view where editing should not be possible.
+After further searching, I found the star-ratings-react package with which this problem no longer occurred.
 So I have chosen a different approach.
 - The stone icon for the rating count on the ParksPage and the ParkPage had a hover effect.
 However, this was not desired as there is no function here that can be triggered with the mouse.
 But I could not find out where to find the effect in the code.
-Therefore I chose a workaround and recolored the hover effect in the color of the star and set the curser to the default value
+Therefore, I chose a workaround and recolored the hover effect in the color of the star and set the cursor to the default value.
 - I had two identical error messages for the valid entry of an email address in the contact form.
 The solution was to display only the first error message instead of displaying all error messages in an array.
 - For security reasons, a new edit token is created after each update.
 However, this was not initially saved in the frontend.
 For this reason I got a 404 error.
 After the current edit token was saved, the error could be fixed.
-- When entering url id endings of already deleted park the 404 page was not opened.
+- When entering the url id endings of an already deleted park, the 404 page was not opened.
 A page without data was displayed.
-In order not to be able to call up pages for which there is no data, an if condition was inserted which ensures this and otherwise redirects to the 404 page.
+In order not to be able to call up pages for which there is no data, an if condition was inserted, which ensures this and otherwise redirects to the 404 page.

 - I had the error “django.db.utils.IntegrityError: UNIQUE constraint failed: ratings_rating.user_id, ratings_rating.park_id.
 It was because there was already old data in the database.
-This has led to a confilt, an error with UNIQUE.
+This has led to a conflict, an error with UNIQUE.
 The solution was to empty the database and delete the old data.

 ## Testing
 The tests for the Thrill Seeker react frontend are listed in a separate file.
 This file can be found here.
 [TESTING.md](./TESTING.md)

 ## Deployment
-The project was coded with gipod and then deployed on heroku.
+The project was coded with Gipod and then deployed on Heroku.

 ### Preparation for heroku depolyment
 * Commit and push your code to your GitHub repository.